Exchange Act Rule 14a-4(a)(3)

 Last Update: January 24, 2014

 Exchange Act Rule 14a-4(a)(3) concerns the “unbundling” of separate matters that are submitted to a shareholder vote by a company or any other person soliciting proxy authority.
 These Compliance and Disclosure Interpretations (“C&DIs”) comprise the Division's interpretations of Rule 14a-4(a)(3) generally.
-For guidance on the application of Rule 14a-4(a)(3) in the specific context of mergers, acquisitions, and similar transactions, refer to the September 2004 Interim Supplement to the Publicly Available Telephone Interpretations.
-These C&DIs are not intended to replace the 2004 guidance.
+For guidance on the application of Rule 14a-4(a)(3) in the specific context of mergers, acquisitions, and similar transactions, refer to the Compliance and Disclosure Interpretations (Regarding Unbundling under Rule 14a-4(a)(3) in the M&A Context.
 The bracketed date following each C&DI is the latest date of publication or revision.

 QUESTIONS AND ANSWERS OF GENERAL APPLICABILITY